Your stay on Cape Cod will be filled with fun, beauty and adventure. We've put together

 to downtown Provincetown & beaches.
 Flex, local bus to Provincetown, Just flag the bus out

-in front of the Big Fisherman and they will drop you in the center of Provincetown.
+in front of the Captains Locker and they will drop you in the center of Provincetown.

 Art and Entertainment